therooler/jaxmg/README.md

-# Distributed Linear Solver with CusolveMg and Jax
+# Distributed Linear Solver with cusolverMg and Jax

 This code provides a C++ interface between jax and cusolverMg, a distributed linear solver provided by NVIDIA.
-Calling the distributed solver requires laying out matrices in 1D block cyclic form, which we handle on the Jax side with a single all-to-all call in combination with `jax.shard_map`.
+Calling the distributed solver requires laying out matrices in 1D block cyclic, column major form, which we handle on the Jax side with a single all-to-all call in combination with `jax.shard_map`.

 The provided binary is compiled with `gcc==11.5.0`, `cuda==12.8.0` and `cudnn=9.2.0.82-12`.